 In March of 2012, he entered the Saskatoon "So You Think You Can DJ?" competition: an 8-week, 16-DJ elimination tournament.
-He finished in first place and won the grand prize of a Rane 62z DJ mixer.
-Currently, DJ AAsh Money is the resident DJ and Program Director at Beily's Ultralounge in Saskatoon...
+He finished in first place and earned a residency for over 2 years at the nightclub which held the event.

 Beily's Hosts "So You Think You Can Dj" Contest Pits Hopefuls Against One Another For Prizes, Resident Mixer Slot

 ALEX J MACPHERSON - VERB NEWS SASKATOON, ISSUE MARCH 2, 2012